-In this article, we will review both cartridges in depth.
-We will go over the size, ballistics, availability, and weapons availability.
+In this article, we’ll go over my comparisons.
+I’ll talk about the size, ballistics, availability, and weapons availability for both cartridges.
 After that, we will make some recommendations for when each round has an advantage over the other.

 However, before getting too deep into the comparison, we will talk about the long history of both rounds.